phylo-lab-usc/fiels_workbench/debugging.md

 Identify how to stop NA from being NA.
 Maybe default to some value?

 Matts Note: Add error to the fitContinuous function.

+Note: Adding error doesn't seem to fix the problem.